electron/electron/docs/styleguide.md

 ### Methods

-The chapter of method must be in the following form:
+The methods chapter must be in the following form:

 ```markdown
 ### `objectName.methodName(required[, optional]))`